LianaN/local_humpback_vocalization/README.md

-# Humpback Vocalization Model Building
+# Local Humpback Whales Vocalization

 This repository contains a series of Jupyter notebooks designed to guide through the process of building a machine learning model for humpback whale vocalization analysis.
 The notebooks cover everything from setting up the development environment to data acquisition, data revision, and data preprocessing.